 - Mandatory counseling, therapy or a treatment program

 - Getting and maintaining employment (which can be difficult if you’ve had trouble with the law)

 - Mandatory community service, ranging from a dozen to a hundred hours (or more), and

 Meeting with your probation officer on a regular schedule.

 Miss an appointment and you could have consequences.
 Violate the terms of your probation – even accidentally or because of someone else’s error – and you could end up serving the jail or prison sentence you avoided the first time you were in court.
-Call Fort Worth probation violation defense lawyer Trent Marshall at the Schneider Law Firm: 817-435-4795.
+Call Fort Worth probation violation defense lawyer Trent Marshall at The Marshall Law Firm: 817-435-4795.

 Problems with Probation

 A lot of people have problems with probation.
 It can seem that the system was designed to make you fail.
 You can’t get a polygraph or urine test scheduled.
 You miss a required visit because of work or illness.
 Life happens.